-Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults.
+Paediatric population: Creatine kinase elevations >10xULN and muscle symptoms following exercise or increased physical activity were observed more frequently in a 52-week clinical trial of children and adolescents compared to adults (see Special warnings and precautions for use).
 In other respects, the safety profile of rosuvastatin was similar in children and adolescents compared to adults.

-Reporting of suspected adverse reactions
+Reporting of suspected adverse reactions:

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via EFDA yellow Card Scheme, online at https://primaryreporting.who-umc.org/ET or toll free call 8482 to Ethiopian food and drug authority (EFDA).
+Healthcare professionals are asked to report any suspected adverse reactions.